 It’s time to get uncomfortable.

-Sadly, the people that just complain don’t realize all that yet, and so they always ask me instead what it is that they can do or what it is that they can eat to change themselves; or, what it is that I do or what it is that I eat that makes me so healthy (as if there is one or two solutions to their struggle).
-And, so, I tell them the things that I do and the things that I eat, or the things that they should do and the things that they should eat.
-But what I should really be telling them is that it’s not what we do or what we eat, but who we are that really matters.
-Because those things are all just a part of that – who we are.
-That everything I do and everything I eat is just a reflection of who I am, and that they are simply (not so simply) going to have to change who they are if they want to be better.
+Sadly, many people don’t realize all that yet, and so they always ask me what it is that they can do, or what it is that they can eat, to change themselves.
+And, so, I tell them the things that they should do and the things that they should eat, but what I should really be telling them is that it’s not what we do or what we eat, but who we are that really matters.
+Because those things are all just a part of that.
+That everything I do and everything I eat is just a reflection of who I am, and that they are (not so simply) going to have to change who they are if they want to be something else.

-It’s like when I hear how some new study just found a link between eating whole grains and having a lower risk for heart attack, or how eating refined sugars increases it.
-And how I know automatically that those who are lost will hear those things and suddenly think to themselves that if they start (or stop) eating those things they will become healthier.
+It’s like when I hear how some new study just found a link between eating whole grains and having a lower risk for heart attack, or how eating refined sugar increases it.
+And how I automatically know that many of those people who are looking to change will hear that and suddenly think to themselves that if they start, or stop, eating those things they will become healthier.
 Well, yes, possibly so; however, those things are only a by-product of a life that someone is leading which makes them healthy or unhealthy.
 Doing one or two of those things on their own does not make you healthy or unhealthy.
-In other words, I can eat shit that’s bad for me without a problem, because the remaining 90-plus percent of my life is spent living a life that counters that.
+In other words, I can eat shit that’s bad for me on occasion because the remaining 90-plus percent of my life is spent living a life that counters that.
 Whereas, if you’re doing the opposite and expect that putting a different bun on your hamburger, or that exercising to burn it off is going to change you, it’s not.

 Simply put, there’s always one common denominator in failed diets and exercise routines, in goals unachieved and dreams that fall short, in relationships that end and plans that get shat on, and that’s you.
 You are the problem, and until you fix you nothing is going to change.

 Coincidently, you’re also the solution to the problem.
-But no one can really help help you unless you’ve first helped yourself.
+But no one can really help you unless you’ve first helped yourself.
 You have to be what you need.

 You just don’t gain weight, or lose a job, or have a marriage end, because of calories in/calories out, or showing up late to work one day, or because of poor communication.
 Those things are simply the tip of an iceberg.
 The much bigger problem lies beneath the surface.
 A place dark and cold where only you can go and eliminate the obstruction that is before you, the obstruction that is you.